StEugen/Tasks-for-students/building-a-boilerplate/README.md

 <br>
 <code>$ [command name] --help</code>
 <br>
-<code>$ ls</code> accept two flags: -a and -l flag. -a flag is used to display every files you have in directory, even
-some that are hidden. -l flag used to display everything like list and more verbose.
-You can use them alltogether <code>$ ls -al</code>
+<code>$ ls</code> accept two flags: -a and -l flag. -l flag used to display everything like list and more verbose.
 <br>